-In this guide, we are going to look at high lift garage door conversions.
+In this guide, we are going to look at high-lift garage door conversions.
 We’ll discuss the benefits, how to measure, and how to perform a DIY conversion yourself.
 You might be undecided if a high lift garage door conversion is right for you.
 Maybe you are unsure if you should carry out the task or get the job done by a professional service.
 Hopefully, all your questions will be answered after reading the information provided below.

-If you have a standard garage door installed, but the ceiling is higher, you are likely losing out on some valuable vertical space in your garage that could be put to good use.
+If you have a standard garage door installed in Arizona, but the ceiling is higher, you are likely losing out on some valuable vertical space in your garage that could be put to good use.
 As you are only converting your garage door, you keep the same one, and you’ll only be extending the garage door tracks that already exist.
 With a high lift garage door conversion, the track is moved nearer to the ceiling allowing for more clearance.

-The ceiling space in your garage is a valuable real estate and can be put to good use.
+The ceiling space in your garage is valuable real estate and can be put to good use.

 The primary reason for converting a standard garage door to a high lift is installing a two or four-post car lift.
 You’ve probably seen these at the repair shop, the car is driven onto a platform and is lifted into the air.